abdulmuq/existentialus.github.io/_posts/2016-01-27- high-protein-fruits.md

 Proteins are plentiful in non-vegetarian diets.
 But that does not mean a vegetarian diet will leave people deficient in proteins.
 There are plenty of fruits that offer enough proteins.
 Here is a list of 10 such fruits, which have proteins in them and can be included in the diet for their protein content.

 ####1.
 Guava
 Guavas rank highest in the list of fruits with proteins.
-The ratio of protein in guavas is 2.6 gram in 100 grams of this fruit, this is about 1 gram in every 26 calories.
+The ratio of protein in guavas is 2.6 gram in 100 grams.
+That is about 1 gram in every 26 calories.
 An average sized guava has 45 calories in it.

 ![High protein fruits](/img/high-protein-fruit-2.jpg)